consultingly/cuckoo/README.md

-# Cuckoo
+# SPOR

 ### **A decentralized local internet that thrives when the world goes silent.**

+SPOR: Scalable Peer Organised Routing

-Cuckoo is a lightweight cross-platform application that lets you create a **self-sustaining local internet** without external infrastructure.
+SPOR is a lightweight cross-platform application that lets you create a **self-sustaining local internet** without external infrastructure.
 Whether you're **off-grid, in a disaster zone, or just building a local network**, Cuckoo helps you stay connected.

-## 🌍 **Why Cuckoo?**
+## 🌍 **Why SPOR?**
 ✅ **No internet?
 No problem.** Cuckoo runs entirely on local WiFi.
 ✅ **Self-contained mesh network** – any device can become a node.
 ✅ **Built for resilience** – share it via USB, no online setup required.